maryash/maryash.github.io/235/projects/project'0/project'0.md

    * Follow the steps to create a repository under your GitHub account specifically for this project.
    * Refer to this tutorial if you need help with GitHub Classroom: [GitHub Classroom Tutorial](https://www.youtube.com/watch?v=AHDCokfgcSo)

 5) After accepting, **clone the repository** to your local machine.
 This will give you a local copy where you can edit files, compile your code, and eventually push your changes.
+Here's a [github guide](../files/Github.pdf)!

 <span style="color:teal">
 <b>[NOTE]</b> You will also be provided with an in-depth guide on using GitHub Classroom and repositories in our course.
 If anything is still unclear after reviewing the guide, feel free to explore additional resources online or ask the TAs for help.